 - abdominal pain

 Hemochromatosis can damage the liver, heart, and pancreas.
 Without treatment, people may show signs of iron toxicity in their

 Management involves the regular removal of blood until iron levels are within a normal range.

 Systemic lupus erythematosus

 This chronic disease can cause trigger inflammation and pain in any area of the body.
-About 1.5 million people in the United States have a form of lupus, while systemic lupus erythematosus is the most common type.
+About 1.5 million people in the United States have a form of lupus, while systemic lupus erythematosus is the

 Symptoms of this autoimmune disorder can flare up and recede.
 Beyond curvature of the nails, they can include: